ishan-crd/Portfolio/README.md

-# 🌐 Himanshu Chaudhary — Portfolio
+# 🌐 Ishan Gupta — Portfolio

-> A personal portfolio website built to showcase my projects, skills, and journey as a **Full Stack Developer**.
+> A personal portfolio website built to showcase my projects, skills, and journey as a **Full Stack Developer & UI/UX Designer**.

 ---